NHRA - National Hot Rod Association

 (At one point, we considered starting from scratch with a new "Top 75" list, but that felt unfair.
 Following the examples set by NASCAR and the NBA with their own Top 75 lists — where they added 25 names without removing anyone from the original 50 — felt like the right move.)

-Back in 2001, Garlits topped the Top 50 list, edging out John Force by a surprisingly large margin, despite Force's superior statistics.
+Back in 2001, Garlits topped the Top 50 list, edging out John Force by a surprisingly large margin (25 first-place votes to 5), despite Force's superior statistics.
 But Garlits is a revered figure, and his place in drag racing history is undeniable.

 The careers of Brown, Schumacher, Dixon, Kalitta, and Torrence had barely begun in 2000, so none were included on the original list, but it’s almost certain that the select group of judges I have empaneled to help with the new selections will include them all this time.